viz-cx/docs.viz.cx/docs/accounts.md

 [Format](#props-desc-table): Array of accounts

-List of delegates voted for by the user.
+List of witnesses voted for by the user.

 ### witnesses_voted_for